 Whatever your reasons, changing your payment method or adding a new one means transformation.

-And as with any transformation, a positive one relies on effective project management:
+And, as with any transformation, it all relies on effective project management:

 - Process planning